weberBen/overlayRootFilesystem/README.md

   - At login (in graphical mode or ina login shell), a message is displayed

-An installation file is provided (must be run with su privilege)
+An installation file is provided (must be run with su privilege).
+An uninstallation file will be created during the installation process and saved by default in `/usr/share/OverlayRootProtection` or in another directory if that one already exists.

 # Boot process <a name="boot"/>